karpathy/arxiv-sanity-lite/README.md

 **(WIP)**

 A much lighter-weight arxiv-sanity from-scratch re-write.
-Periodically polls arxiv API for new papers of interest and adds them to a database.
-Then allows a user to tag papers of interest with arbitrary tags, and recommends new papers for each tag based on SVMs running on tfidf features of paper abstracts.
-Allows one to search, rank, sort, slice and dice these results.
-Create your own tags, track recent arxiv papers in your area, and don't miss out!
+Periodically polls arxiv API for new papers.
+Then allows users to tag papers of interest, and recommends new papers for each tag based on SVMs over tfidf features of paper abstracts.
+Allows one to search, rank, sort, slice and dice these results in a pretty web UI.
+Lastly, arxiv-sanity-lite can send you daily emails with recommendations of new papers based on your tags.
+Curate your tags, track recent papers in your area, and don't miss out!

 I am running a live version of this code on [arxiv-sanity-lite.com](https://arxiv-sanity-lite.com).